 Polite Greetings

 Tired of your dog jumping on guests?
 Use your clicker to teach an alternative behavior.
+The Humane Society recommends rewarding incompatible behaviors to stop unwanted ones.

 1. Management is Key: While training, keep your dog on a leash when guests arrive to prevent them from practicing the jumping.